10 Essential surf and water photography tips for beginners

 4. Do you really need a wide angle lens?

 These days, my go-to is an 80–90mm lens in a flat port.
 It allows me to position myself in that sweet spot, close enough to capture detail and intimacy, but far enough to stay safe and give surfers their space.
 The compression from a longer lens also makes the waves feel more powerful and layered, which I personally love.
+I’ve written more about my fave lenses for surf and water photography in a dedicated guide here.

 My advice on wide angle lenses for surf and water photography: do not feel pressured to start wide.
 Experiment.
 Find the lens that helps you tell the story you want to tell.